RealgarsZhang/video_pose_sp/.ipynb_checkpoints/README-checkpoint.txt

 Super SloMo: https://github.com/avinashpaliwal/Super-SloMo
 Monkey Net: https://github.com/AliaksandrSiarohin/monkey-net

 We write a README(README_pipelines.txt, README_MMAN.txt, etc) for each directory except Super-SloMo and monkey-net.
 Please read them to learn what code we wrote and how to run the model.
 Before running each model, please set the environment and download pretrained models accordingly.
 For person_generation_spt and pytorch-openpose, just follow the instructions from the original repos.
 For SP_MMAN, please use CPU.
-For Super-SloMo and monkey-net, please follow the instructions in VIDEO IMPROVEMENT.
+For Super-SloMo and monkey-net, please follow the instructions in VIDEO SMOOTHING.

 KEY FRAME GENERATION: